• Skip to main content

 • Does your new country allow you to hold multiple citizenships and passports?

-Have a read of the blog Passport ranking: the most powerful passport in the world.
+Have a read of the blog Passport Ranking: the most powerful passport in the world.
 This blog has information on the power of passports and how to rank passports.

 Residency by Investment (RBI)

 Residency by Investment schemes are much more common.
 These schemes offer investors access to temporary residency or permanent residency for an investment.
 If the residency is temporary, it will convert to permanent residency after a time.
-In most countries, the permanent residency offers a pathway to citizenship and a passport after a qualification period.
+In most countries, permanent residency offers a pathway to citizenship and a passport after a qualification period.
 The citizenship qualification period varies by country.

 Leading Residency by investment opportunities